timmullin/elevate/docs-website-src/content/blockers.md

 * Some **EA4 packages** are not supported on AlmaLinux 8.
   * Example: PHP versions 5.4 through 7.1 are available on CentOS 7 but not AlmaLinux 8.
 You would need to remove these packages before upgrading.
 Doing so might impact your system users.
 Proceed with caution.
 * The system **must** be able to control the boot process by changing the GRUB2 configuration.
-  * The reason for this is that the framework which performs the upgrade of distro-provided software needs to be able to run a custom early boot environment (initrd) in order to safely upgrade the distro.
+  * The reason for this is that the framework which performs the upgrade of distribution-provided software needs to be able to run a custom early boot environment (initrd) in order to safely upgrade the distribution.
   * We check for this by seeing whether the kernel the system is currently running is the same version as that which the system believes is the default boot option.
 * Your machine has multiple network interface cards (NICs) using kernel-names (`ethX`).
   * Since `ethX` style names are automatically assigned by the kernel, there is no guarantee that this name will remain the same upon upgrade to a new kernel version tier.
-  * The "default" approach in `network-scripts` config files of specificying NICs by `DEVICE` can cause issues due to the above.
+  * The "default" approach in `network-scripts` config files of specifying NICs by `DEVICE` can cause issues due to the above.
   * A more in-depth explanation of *why* this is a problem (and what to do about it) can be found at [freedesktop.org](https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/).
-  * One way to prevent these isssues is to assign a name you want in the configuration and re-initialize NICs ahead of time.
+  * One way to prevent these issues is to assign a name you want in the configuration and re-initialize NICs ahead of time.

 # Other Known Issues